 - 1. Instruction on the basics of exposure, including the fact that ACM and LBP are hazardous only when inhaled or ingested; - 2.
 How one is to evaluate reasonable hazards presented by ACM or LBP; - 3.
-The nature and scope (ei. locations, types and current condition) of ACM and LBP that have been identified at the community, with particular emphasis on areas that could be easily disturbed, that are in poor condition, and which present an immediate asbestos or lead paint hazard; - 4.
-The dates and results of ACM AND LBP evaluation and hazard reduction activity; - 5.
-Activities to avoid in areas that contain ACM or LBP on the property; - 6.
-The need to notify the O&M Manager regarding incidents of damaged ACM on LBP; - 7.
-The commitment of the management staff to closely monitor the ACM and LBP, engage in proper work practices to prevent damage to ACM and LBP and protect the health and well being of all building residents and workers;
+The locations, types and current condition of ACM and LBP that have been identified at the community, with particular emphasis on areas that could be easily disturbed, that are in poor condition, and which present an immediate asbestos or lead paint hazard; - 4.
+Activities to avoid in areas that contain ACM or LBP on the property; - 5.
+The need to notify the O&M Manager regarding incidents of damaged ACM on LBP; - 6.
+The commitment of the management staff to closely monitor the ACM and LBP, engage in proper work practices to prevent damage to ACM and LBP and protect the health and well being of all building residents and workers.